CoffeebeanInk/discord-at-home/README.md

 - Go to https://federationtester.matrix.org → enter `chat-yourname.dynu.net` → should pass.
 - Join from a matrix.org account.
-- Share the Space invite link on your website.
+- Share the Space invite link.

 ---